alibaba/jstorm/docs/jstorm-doc/ProgrammingGuide/AdvancedUsage/SubmitTopology/index.md

 ---
-title:  "Submit Topology by API"
+title:  "How to use Window framework?"

 sub-nav-parent: AdvancedUsage
-sub-nav-group: ProgrammingGuide
+sub-nav-group: AdvancedUsage
-sub-nav-id: SubmitTopology
+sub-nav-id: Window
-sub-nav-pos: 6
+sub-nav-pos: 8
-sub-nav-title: Submit-Topology-by-API
+sub-nav-title: Window Framework
 ---

 * This will be replaced by the TOC